rsdoiel/antenna/libraries.md

 date: 2025-04-23, from: Association of Research Libraries News

-<p>Last Updated on April 23, 2025, 11:47 am ET ARL Monitor: Public Edition (Spring 2025) Coming Thursday, April 24</p>
+<p>Last Updated on April 24, 2025, 6:59 am ET ARL Monitor: Public Edition (Spring 2025) In this issue: Government Affairs What the Attack on IMLS Means for ARL Where US...</p>
 <p>The post <a href="https://www.arl.org/our-priorities/scholars-scholarship/arl-monitor/spring-2025/">Spring 2025</a> appeared first on <a href="https://www.arl.org">Association of Research Libraries</a>.</p>